ElliotSowersby/simple-cloudflare-turnstile/readme.txt

 A new Cloudflare Turnstile challenge will then be displayed on your selected forms to protect them from spam!

+For more detailed instructions, please see our <a href="https://relywp.com/blog/how-to-add-cloudflare-turnstile-to-wordpress/" target="_blank">setup guide</a>.

 ## Is it free to use? ##

 Yes, this plugin is completely free with no paid version, and it doesn't track your data.
 Cloudflare Turnstile is also a completely free service!

 ## Languages ##

-Currently translated in <a href="https://translate.wordpress.org/projects/wp-plugins/simple-cloudflare-turnstile/">4 languages</a>.
-Thank you to all the <a href="https://translate.wordpress.org/projects/wp-plugins/simple-cloudflare-turnstile/contributors/">contributers</a>!
-If you would like to help contribute translations, please <a href="https://translate.wordpress.org/projects/wp-plugins/simple-cloudflare-turnstile/">click here</a>.
+Currently translated in <a href="https://translate.wordpress.org/projects/wp-plugins/simple-cloudflare-turnstile/" target="_blank">4 languages</a>.
+Thank you to all the <a href="https://translate.wordpress.org/projects/wp-plugins/simple-cloudflare-turnstile/contributors/" target="_blank">contributers</a>!
+If you would like to help contribute translations, please <a href="https://translate.wordpress.org/projects/wp-plugins/simple-cloudflare-turnstile/" target="_blank">click here</a>.

 ## Other Information ##

-* For support & suggestions, <a href="https://wordpress.org/support/plugin/simple-cloudflare-turnstile/#new-topic-0">create a new</a> support topic.
+* For help & suggestions, please <a href="https://wordpress.org/support/plugin/simple-cloudflare-turnstile/#new-topic-0" target="_blank">create a support topic</a>.
-* Follow the developer <a href="https://twitter.com/ElliotVS">@ElliotVS</a> on Twitter.
+* Follow the developer <a href="https://twitter.com/ElliotVS" target="_blank">@ElliotVS</a> on Twitter.
-* <a href="https://github.com/elliotvs/simple-cloudflare-turnstile">View on GitHub</a>
+* <a href="https://github.com/elliotvs/simple-cloudflare-turnstile" target="_blank">View on GitHub</a>

 == Installation ==